mickasmt/next-mobbin-clone/README.md

 Components mainly used: Carousel, CommandDialog, Dropdown Menu, HoverCard, Checkbox.

+> [!NOTE]
+> This project contains UI Only - Just for testing shadcn's components.

 ## Installation

 Clone & create this repo locally with the following command: